Ssaammmmiitt/TypeSpeed/README.md

 ## Usage

 Navigate to `http://localhost:3000` in your web browser to access **TypeSpeed**.
-From there, you can select your preferred language, choose your settings, and start practicing.
+From there, you can start practicing.